-- 5.1.6.
-Height retention.
-When tested in accordance with Annex 6, the [cylindrical] test device specified in Annex 6 must return to within 13 mm of its initial reference position after application of at least a 500 N load and subsequent reduction of the load to 50 N ± 1 N. During application of the initial reference load specified in Annex 6, the [cylindrical] test device must not move downward more than 25 mm. - 5.1.7.
-Backset retention, displacement, and strength. - 5.1.7.1.
-Backset retention and displacement.
-When tested in accordance with Annex 7, the head form described in Annex 7 must: - 5.1.7.1.1.
-Not be displaced more than 25 mm during the application of the initial reference moment of 37 ± 0.7 Nm; - 5.1.7.1.2.
-Not be displaced more than 102 mm perpendicularly and posterior of the displaced extended torso reference line during the application of a 373 ± 7.5 Nm moment about the H-point; and - 5.1.7.1.3.
-Return to within [13 mm] of its initial reference position after the application of a 373 \pm 7.5 Nm moment about the H-point and reduction of the moment to 37 \pm 0.7 Nm. - 5.1.7.2.
-Strength.
-When the head restraint is tested in accordance with Annex 7, the load applied to the head restraint must reach 890 N and remain at 890 N for a period of 5 seconds. - 5.2.
-Dynamic performance and width.
-At each forward-facing outboard designated seating position equipped with a head restraint, the head restraint adjusted midway between the lowest and the highest position of adjustment, and at any position of backset adjustment, must conform to the following:
+- 5.2.4.1.
+Not be displaced more than 25 mm during the application of the initial reference moment of $37 \pm 0.7$ Nm; - 5.2.4.2.
+Not be displaced more than 102 mm perpendicularly and posterior of the displaced extended torso reference line during the application of a $373 \pm 7.5$ Nm moment about the H-point; and - 5.2.4.3.Return to within [13 mm] of its initial reference position after the application of a $373 \pm$ 7.5 Nm moment about the H-point and reduction of the moment to $37 \pm 0.7$ Nm. - 5.2.5.
+Backset strength.
+When the head restraint is tested in accordance with Annex 7, the load applied to the head restraint must reach 890 N and remain at 890 N for a period of 5 seconds. - 5.3.
+Dynamic performance requirements and width.
+At each forward-facing outboard designated seating position equipped with a head restraint, the head restraint adjusted midway between the lowest and the highest position of adjustment, and at any position of backset adjustment, must conform to the following: - 5.3.1.

-- 5.2.1.
 Injury criteria.
-When tested in accordance with 6.3 of this section, during a forward acceleration of the dynamic test platform described in 6.3.1, the head restraint must: - 5.2.1.1.Angular rotation.
-Limit posterior angular rotation between the head and torso of the 50th percentile male Hybrid III test dummy specified in [...] to 12 degrees for the dummy in all outboard designated seating positions; - 5.2.1.2.Head injury criteria.
+When tested in accordance with 6.3 of this section, during a forward acceleration of the dynamic test platform described in 6.3.1, the head restraint must: - 5.3.2.
+Angular rotation.
+Limit posterior angular rotation between the head and torso of the 50th percentile male Hybrid III test dummy specified in [...] to 12 degrees for the dummy in all outboard designated seating positions; - 5.3.3.
+Head injury criteria.
 Limit the maximum HIC15 value to 500.
-HIC15 is calculated as follows: For any two points in time, t1 and t2, during the event which are separated by not more than a 15 millisecond time interval and where t1 is less than t2, the head injury criterion (HIC15) is determined using the resultant head acceleration at the center of gravity of the dummy head, a_r, expressed as a multiple of g (the acceleration of gravity) and is calculated using the expression:
+HIC15 is calculated as follows: For any two points in time, t1 and t2, during the event which are separated by not more than a 15 millisecond time interval and where t1 is less than t2, the head injury criterion (HIC15) is determined using the resultant head acceleration at the center of gravity of the dummy head, ar, expressed as a multiple of g (the acceleration of gravity) and is calculated using the expression: